mattKipper/site/posts/emmc-wipe.md

 so this is a very real concern.
 Mitigating this is referred to as _wear leveling_.

 You need to keep all of this in mind when writing software that directly interacts with raw flash memory.
-Thankfully, if you're in Linux, you an avoid most of this by simply using a filesystem like **UBIFS**, which is designed to be used with raw flash memory.
+Thankfully, if you're in Linux, you can avoid most of this by simply using a filesystem like **UBIFS**, which is designed to be used with raw flash memory.
 But at the end of the day, your CPU is executing the instructions that manage the performance and wear of the flash device.